 - Heat oven to 350 F. Butter 6 ramekins or a 1½-quart shallow casserole and place inside a large baking dish.

 - Slip star anise pod and orange zest into the milk.
-Place the cup in the microwave and cook on medium power for 1 minute.
+Place the spiced milk in the microwave and cook on medium power for 1 minute.
 Remove; set aside to steep.

 - Whisk egg yolks, butter, and ½ cup sugar together in a separate medium bowl.
 The mixture will be thick and lemon-colored.Remove star anise from the milk.

 - Add the flour, salt, and about ¼ cup of the milk, whisking until smooth.
-Add remaining milk and orange juice, scraping all zest out of the measuring cup and into the batter.
-Whisking until smooth.The batter will be very liquidy.
+Add remaining milk and orange juice, scraping all zest into the batter.
+Whisk until smooth.The batter will be fluid.